jkcoxson/rusty_libimobiledevice/README.md

 ## Building
 Atm there are no instructions because of the viscosity of this project.
-Basically, clone the submodules and it will work fine on MacOS/Linux.
+Basically, clone the submodules and it will work fine on MacOS/Linux if I ever fix the build script.
-Windows people will have to fetch dylibs from GitHub Actions or build it yourself, then place them where ``build.rs`` expects them
+Windows people will have to fetch libs from GitHub Actions or build it yourself, then place them where ``build.rs`` expects them (``./override`` is the current directory).

 ### **This build process will be made better in the future, it's just not a priority atm**